Verena Holmes: Support for women's engineering

 Together with Caroline Haslett and Claudia Parsons, Holmes was active in the Women's Engineering Society (WES), founded in 1919.
 She served that society in several capacities, including president in 1930 and 1931 and was involved in the complex discussions about the organisation's direction of travel which led to the resignation of the second president Katharine Parsons in 1925.
 She was a delegate at first International Conference of Women in Science, Industry and Commerce in July 1925.
 In 1927 she took part in a debate on The Relative Importance of Commercial and Technical Engineering under Present-Day Conditions, debating the technical side, against fellow WES member Elizabeth M. Kennedy who supported the commercial point of view.

-Her work in support of women in engineering was based partly upon her own experiences; although she had been admitted to the Institution of Mechanical Engineers as an associate member in 1924, it took twenty years for her to be admitted as a full member.
-A previous attempt to join in 1920 had been turned down.
+Her work in support of women in engineering was based partly upon her own experiences; although she had been admitted to the Institution of Mechanical Engineers as an associate member on 22 February 1924, it took twenty years for her to be admitted as a full member.
+A previous attempt to join in 1920 had been turned down, alongside seven male applicants, although the IME were at pains to explain that in Holmes' case it was "without prejudice on account of the Candidate's sex".
 In 1946 Holmes founded the engineering firm of Holmes and Leather in Gillingham, Kent, with Sheila Leather a fellow WES member and future President (1950–1951).
 They employed only women.
 Using a design created by Holmes, this firm created the first practical safety guillotine for paper, making it suitable for introduction into schools.
 In 1951 whilst also Managing Director of Holmes and Leather, Holmes took an additional part-time appointment as Technical Director of Calnorth Ltd., Engineers, of Marlborough St, London.

 In 1955 the Women's Engineering Society published a booklet compiled by Holmes, Training and Opportunities for Women in Engineering, which was revised by Holmes and Lesley S. Souter in 1958.
 She was influential in setting up the Women's Technical Services Register during the Second World War, which included a training course for women munitions workers to enable them to apply for roles such as junior draughtsmen and laboratory assistants.